greenbone/opensight-golang-libraries/pkg/query/paging/README.md

 - PageIndex: The index of the page \(starting from 0\).
 This is required.
 - PageSize: The number of records per page.
 This is required.
 - TotalDisplayableResults: The total number of results that can be displayed.
 This is required.
 - TotalResults: The total number of results, including those that may not be displayed.
-This is optional and will be omitted if empty.
+This is optional and must not be set if the value does not differ from \`TotalDisplayableResults\`

 ```go
 type Response struct {